-The rules against perpetuities and accumulations are two different legal rules which relate to similar subject matter in the legal area of wills and trusts.
+The rules against perpetuities and accumulations are distinct legal rules which relate to similar subject matter in the legal area of wills and trusts.

-Both rules relate to the ability of one generation to dictate the use and ownership of property in relation to another generation, restricting the future generations of property owners from using the property as they please.
+Both rules relate to the ability of one generation to restrict future generations from using a property as they please.

 Rule against perpetuities